Naples, chaos at Lido delle Monache: theft of cell phones and wallets sparks brawls, the Police intervene

-Naples – Tense afternoon at Lido delle Monache in Posillipo, where the theft of seven cell phones and two wallets triggered violent scuffles between groups of young people, making it necessary for the police to intervene to restore calm.
+Naples – A tense afternoon ensued at the Lido delle Monache in Posillipo, where the theft of seven cell phones and two wallets sparked violent scuffles between groups of youths, necessitating the intervention of law enforcement to restore calm.

 The news, accompanied by videos of the moments following the chaos, was immediately reported by some witnesses to the Green-Sinister Alliance MP Francesco Emilio Borrelli.